kavat/nerve/README.md

 * Open Caches
 * Directory Indexing
 * Best Practices
-* NMAP execution without or with SSH VPN tunnel (this permits internal scan in order to detect services binded on localhost, it's important to indentify services if an attacker would want stealth persistency), named external or internal network scan
+* NMAP execution without or with SSH VPN tunnel/WinRM protocol (this permits internal scan in order to detect services binded on localhost, it's important to indentify services if an attacker would want stealth persistency), named external or internal network scan
 * CVE list based on packages installed list on the system (using cve-search framework forked [on my repo](https://github.com/kavat/cve-search))
 * Profile scan using DevSec framework to verify OS hardening (using my [compliance-profile](https://github.com/kavat/compliance-profile) project)
 * Interface with Metasploit console (msfconsole)